rawannn1/Neuroscience-Gene-Funct-Explainer/README.md

 3. It shows a short, real explanation of what the gene does.

 ## Why it's useful:
-You're no longer limited — this works for any human gene that NCBI knows about.
+You're no longer limited, this works for any human gene that NCBI knows about.